tieqiao/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Tieqiao is an outstanding student majoring computer science at University of Jinan.
-His research interests include include machine learning, computer vision and data mining.
+His research interests include machine learning, computer vision and data mining.